stat545ubc-2022/assignment_b1_and_b2_xiaohu1122/README.md

 * Provide examples of how to use this function
 * Test the function

-The main task of Assignment B2 inclues:
+The main task of Assignment B2 includes:
 * Render the documentation for all of the functions
 * Create documentation for R package at a high level
 * Ensure everything else in the DESCRIPTION file